teamplayer3/postcard-bindgen/README.md

 [![Crates.io](https://img.shields.io/crates/v/postcard-bindgen.svg)](https://crates.io/crates/postcard-bindgen)
 [![Documentation](https://docs.rs/postcard-bindgen/badge.svg)](https://docs.rs/postcard-bindgen)

-The [postcard crate](https://github.com/jamesmunns/postcard) serializes and deserializes rust structs by using the [serde crate](https://github.com/serde-rs/serde) to a byte format.
-The resulting byte size is minimal.
-This is very useful if serialization and deserialization is done in rust and share the same structures.

-This `crate` can generate bindings from the rust structures for other languages than rust.
-This allows to use the `postcard crate` from other languages.
+`Postcard Bindgen` allows generating code for other languages to serialize to and deserialize from [postcard](https://github.com/jamesmunns/postcard) byte format.
+This helps to setup a communication between for example a microcontroller and a App using the `postcard crate` and its lightweight memory format.

+As main types structs and enums can be annotated with `PostcardBindings` to generate code for them.
+The generated code can be exported to a npm package to import it into a javascript project.

 > `Crate` is work in progress.
 By now it can't be used for productions.

-## Supported languages

-- [x] JavaScript
-- [ ] Python

 ## Usage

-The structs for which bindings should be generated must be annotated with the `PostcardBindings` macro.
-This macro understands `serde` annotation.
-This means renaming fields and other functionality by `serde` is supported.
+Structs and enums for which bindings should be generated must be annotated with `Serialize`/`Deserialize` from the [serde crate](https://github.com/serde-rs/serde) and the `PostcardBindings` macro from this crate.

+The process is divided into two steps.
+Firstly the annotation step.
+This is done mostly in a library crate.
+Secondly in a extra binary crate the annotated structs and enums must be imported (this means the library crate must be defined as a dependency) and as a main function the generation logic added.
+To generate the npm package this extra binary crate must be run.

 ## Example

+This example shows how to easily generate a npm package.
+For this the struct `Test` and the generation logic is in the same rust file.

 ```rust
 #[derive(Serialize, PostcardBindings)]